What should you do with tasks that are written/started by another writer?

 No matter the reason, a task written by someone else never equals “free money”.

 It might seem tempting to open the task and deliver it as is, but doing so will cause you even more time in the long run.
-You will not get paid for the task until it is approved.
-Not following the instructions and feedback given can result in you losing your writing-skill.
+First of all, you will not get paid for the task until it is approved.
+In addition, not following the instructions and feedback given can result in you losing your writing-skill.

 So what should I do?